lciullo/IRC/README.md

 ## 📋 Overview

-ft_irc is an IRC server implementation that enables real-time communication between multiple clients.
+IRC is a server implementation that enables real-time communication between multiple clients.
 This project focuses on understanding network programming, socket communication, and implementing the IRC protocol specifications.

 ## ✨ Features